meganlsmith/BuildmSFS/README.md

 Build the multidimensional SFS from pyrad output files

 Introduction:
-These scripts are a modification of Jordan Satler's (https://github.com/jordansatler) downsampling script that works for three to ten populations.
+These scripts are modifications of Jordan Satler's (https://github.com/jordansatler) downsampling script that work for three to ten populations.
 There are two versions:

 Version 1.
 AFS_FSC_total_MultPops_Revision.py